Leave a Message

 The William Whitney House (1869)

-Known locally as the "Hallmark House," this Italianate gem is one of the earliest and most recognizable homes in Hinsdale.
-Grand arch-top windows, a wraparound porch, and original detailing make this home a standout—and one of the few to carry national recognition.
+One of the earliest and most recognisable homes in Hinsdale.
+Grand arch-top windows, a wraparound porch, and original detailing make this home a standout — and one of the few to carry national recognition.
+A benchmark for Italianate character in the district.

 The William and Helen Coffeen House (1900)